High-profile Snap stakeholders revealed in filings

 Fidelity was the biggest owner of Snap with 33.4 million shares as of March 31, the filings show.
 Mutual fund powerhouse Vanguard owned 6.7 million.
 Loeb's Third Point owned 2.25 million shares and OZ Management held roughly 1 million shares.

+The filings do not show which BlackRock funds held the Snap shares.
+None of the company's mutual funds or exchange-traded funds have disclosed a position in the company yet.

-David Tepper's Appaloosa Management, which has $17 billion in assets under management, owned 100,000 Snap shares at the end of March.
+David Tepper's Appaloosa Management owned 100,000 Snap shares at the end of March.